 How Many Miles (Or Km) Can Golden Retrievers Run?

 Even if this breed is well-suited for long-distance jogs, not every dog can run a marathon.
-The running capacity of your Golden will vary depending on many factors.
-With some training, he should be suitable for running between 2 to 5 miles (3 to 8 km) quite easily if he’s healthy!
+How long a dog can run will vary depending on many factors.
+With some training, a Golden Retriever should be suitable for running between 2 to 5 miles (3 to 8 km) quite easily if he’s healthy!